NxPKG/khulnasoft-docs/content/waf/reference/legacy/old-waf-managed-rules/troubleshooting.md

 # Troubleshoot WAF managed rules (previous version)

-By default, WAF managed rules are fully managed via the Cloudflare dashboard and are compatible with most websites and web applications.
+By default, WAF managed rules are fully managed via the Khulnasoft dashboard and are compatible with most websites and web applications.
 However, false positives and false negatives may occur:

 - **False positives**: Legitimate requests detected and filtered as malicious.
 - **False negatives**: Malicious requests not filtered.